 The success of early Islam consisted to a great extent in its ability to graft a common spiritual language on all trans-tribal, voluntary public spaces of the pre-Islamic era in Arabia.
 All pre-Islamic institutions of peace, trade, and civic life that had been organized above the level of the tribe, such as the haram of Mecca, the pilgrimage, and the sacred months, were simply absorbed into Islam.
 Even more remarkably, Islam incorporated such common spaces with-out elaborating a clear doctrine of a common state.

 What strikes me here is how the intense small-tribe nature of nomadic Arab people became problematic at some point.
 The times were ripe for a more inclusive trans-tribal point of view (1).
 Mohammed was in the right place at the right time with the right framework.
-Of course, similar paradigm shifts have occurred for tribal Europeans, Indians, Africans, Asians — everyone really.
-Such shifts, like from pagan to Christian seem to work all right— until they don’t, and war breaks out!
+Similar paradigm shifts have occurred for tribal Europeans, Indians, Africans, Asians — everyone really.
+Such shifts, like from pagan to Christian, seem to work well — until they don’t and war breaks out!

-People seem to adopt new paradigms when necessary; “necessity is the mother of invention” is no empty saying!
-I’d say the people of the world are fast approaching a point where the current cultural structures (group / tribe) of politics, religion, and all the rest are becoming more problematic, just as the Arabian social “norm” did at the time of Mohammed.
+People adopt new paradigms when necessary; “necessity is the mother of invention” is no empty saying!
+The people of the world are fast approaching a point where the current cultural structures (group / tribe) of politics, religion, and all the rest are becoming more problematic, just as the Arabian social norm did at the time of Mohammed.

-(1) Just a personal side note: I mentioned to my family a while ago that I reckoned I was ‘trans-tribal’ by nature.
-Right off they said that was not a real word.
-Naturally, I Googled it and very interestingly found references to Islam.
-I suppose if Islam could actually pull off its trans-tribal intention I would ‘join up’.
-Of course, that goes for the other religions as well; if reality matched their ideal, I would ‘join up’.
-Naturally, such a trans-tribal group would be oxymoronic.
+(1) I mentioned to my family a while ago that I reckoned I was ‘trans-tribal’ by nature.
+Right off, they said that was not a real word, so I Googled it and found very interesting references to Islam.
+I suppose if Islam could actually pull off its trans-tribal intention I would join up.
+Of course, that goes for the other religions as well — if reality matched their ideal, I would join.
+Of course, such a trans-tribal group would be ironic and totally oxymoronic.

-Alas, from as far back as I can recall, I never was able to get on board with any ‘group’, whether school sports, clubs, and clicks, or later in religion, politics, clothing styles, or you name it.
-Happily, there was Taoism for me to ‘join’.
-It is Shadowy and indistinct enough to avoid becoming tribal, and so it really is a faith of last resort for me.
+From as far back as I can recall, I was never able to seriously join any ‘group’, whether school sports, clubs and clicks, or later, religion, politics, clothing styles, you name it.
+Happily, there was Taoist thought for my mind to join.
+Chapter 21 says, As a thing the way is shadowy, indistinct, indistinct and shadowy.
+That’s enough to avoid becoming tribal and so it really was a faith of last resort for me, so to speak.

-(2) I took the liberty of capitalizing Electric Revolution as I regard it perhaps the most significant change in hominids since the harnessing of fire some 500,000 years ago.
-The changes that lie ahead over the coming millennia appear nearly unfathomable.
-Oh, oh, heads up… when the people lack a proper sense of awe, then some awful visitation will descend upon them.
+(2) I took the liberty of capitalizing Electric Revolution as I regard it perhaps the most significant change in hominids since the harnessing of fire some 500,000 + years ago.
+The changes that lie ahead over the coming millennia are nearly unfathomable.
+Heads up… when the people lack a proper sense of awe, then some awful visitation will descend upon them, as chapter 72 cautions.